Scientists to unveil milestone in Higgs boson hunt

 The world of science now awaits a mass of evidence big enough to be deemed a formal discovery.
 The secrecy surrounding Wednesday's announcement has fuelled speculation that nearly 40 years of research have reached a climax.

 CERN is planning to beam the announcement live around the world to a physics conference in Melbourne, Australia.
 Related events are planned in countries involved in the project, including Britain.
-The unusual level of stage management has fuelled the sense that big news is in store.
+The unusual level of stage management has fuelled the sense that big news is on the cards.

 On Monday, U.S. physicists said they had found the strongest evidence yet of the existence of the Higgs in a mass of data collected from the now-mothballed Tevatron particle accelerator, run by the Fermi National Accelerator Lab outside Chicago.